virtualous/blog-v3/_posts/2016-07-22-jekyll-page-build-errors.md

 {% include adsense-inside-post.html %}

 **Step 4:**
 Check if a new version of Jekyll is released.
-Last time when Jekyll 3.0 was released, many using ``realtive_permalink`` got such page build errors because it was deprecated.
-Even for people using ``highlighter`` other than rouge got an error.
+Last time when Jekyll 3.0 was released, many jekyll sites using ``realtive_permalink`` got such page build errors because it was deprecated.
+Even for people using ``highlighter`` other than **rouge** got an error.

 If none of these work for you then you should try the next method called exclusion method(or I call it so).